CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 For checking your work, it may also be worth installing the [Azure Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer/) graphical application.
 You will also want to familiarize yourself with the [Azure web portal](https://portal.azure.com).

 ### Log in to Azure
-Confirm you can log in to Azure with `az login`
+Confirm you can log in to Azure with `az login`. `az login` will try to open a browser window for you.
+Use your `ext` account.

 ## Step-by-step directions to run a batch evaluation job